czim/laravel-cms-models/documentation/FormFieldStoreStrategies/RelationPluralKeys.md

-# Form Field Store Strategy: RelationPluralKey
+# Form Field Store Strategy: RelationPluralKeys

 This strategy renders a select field with autocomplete functionality, that allows multiple models to be selected.